-\\ The constrain $g_{1}(\Delta_{\mathcal O})=1$ individuates the possible scaling dimensions of primary operator and it can be solved only numerically.
-Looking at the plot in $d=2.9$ , see Figure~\ref{plotgff}. we clearly see that there are solutions around odd integers.
-This is reasonable, since these represents the dimensions of operators of the form $\sim \Phi \DAlambert^h \Phi$. \\ It is also possible to obtain the solution in $3-\varepsilon$.
-The smaller dimension solution is \\
+\\ The constrain $g_{1}(\Delta_{\mathcal O})=1$ fixes the possible scaling dimensions of primary operator and it can be solved only numerically.
+Looking at the plot in $d=2.9$ , see Figure~\ref{plotgff}, we clearly see that there are solutions around odd integers.
+This is reasonable, since these represents the dimensions of operators of the form $\sim \Phi \DAlambert^h \Phi$. \\ It is also possible to obtain the solution in $d=3-\varepsilon$ and we find that the lowest solution is \\

 \\